Strategic Transport Plan

 Our objectives over the next 12 months are focused on the following:-

-- Commencing work on a programme of new Strategic Development Corridors for pan-Northern transport interventions, developing a Strategic Outline Business Case for each corridor that will benefit passengers and freight.
+- Continuing work on a programme of Strategic Development Corridors for pan-Northern transport interventions, developing a Strategic Outline Business Case for each corridor that will benefit passengers and freight

-- Completing the design of an Integrated and Smart Travel service, defining overall procurement and an implementation strategy.
-Continuing to promote the programme and securing buy-in from a wide range of stakeholders.
+- Continuing the procurement and implementation of the Integrated and Smart Travel service.
+Continuing to promote the programme and securing buy-in from a wide range of stakeholders

-- Incorporating Rail North into the organisation - When TfN becomes a Sub-national Transport Body, Rail North will merge with the organisation.
-Working with the Department for Transport, we will progress the management and development of rail franchises in the North.
+- Working with the Department for Transport we will progress the management and development of rail franchises in the North